The Whistler (song): Background

 Lyrically, "The Whistler," like many songs on Songs from the Wood, was inspired by Anderson's interest in English folklore and mythology during this period, spurred in part by a book on the subject that he had received from Tull promoter Jo Lustig.
 Anderson explained, "It was me having a little fun with traditions and myths and legends, all of which could be very twee and, oh well, yes, seriously wet."
 The song notably features Anderson on tin whistle, reflecting the song's titular character.
-Keyboardist David Palmer claimed to have contributed to the arrangement of the song.
+Keyboardist Dee Palmer, formerly David Palmer, claimed to have contributed to the arrangement of the song.

 In a 1989 interview, Anderson elaborated on the song, "I have tried not to be associated with any period.
 People identify what they like in my songs.
 I rather like to think there is something timeless about what we do.
 In a song like 'Whistler,' it's a sort of sci-fi format.
 We're certainly not talking about now, but it could be a long time ahead or a long time past."

 Release

 "The Whistler" was released on Jethro Tull's 1977 album Songs from the Wood.
 Additionally, the song was released in many countries, including the US and UK, as a single.
 The single's B-side was the non-album track "Strip Cartoon," which was an outtake from the Songs from the Wood sessions.
 Though it did not chart in the UK, the single became a minor chart hit in the US, reaching number 59.

 A music video was produced for the song, featuring the band performing the track in the studio.
-The band is dressed to reflect the song's folkish style, with Anderson wearing what he described as a "frivolous pantomime cossie," guitarist Martin Barre wearing a monocle, and keyboardist David Palmer using an antique pipe.
+The band is dressed to reflect the song's folkish style, with Anderson wearing what he described as a "frivolous pantomime cossie," guitarist Martin Barre wearing a monocle, and keyboardist Dee Palmer using an antique pipe.
 In the video, Anderson sings the song while sitting on a stool because of his struggles with shingles.
 He explained, "['The Whistler'] was released as a single and my most vivid recollection of that is that I had shingles when we recorded the video for it.
 That was one occasion when I was sitting on a stool because I simply couldn't stand up, I was so ill."